jspacco/iclickerviewer/README.md

 q.matched_questions.where(:matching_questions => {:is_match => nil})

 ## TODO (logistics)
-* email Dave, Leo, other collaborators
+*
-* IRB at Knox
+* IRB at Knox (awaiting response; ping Gabe and Andy again)
 * two 450s and classes from Prague are 361s16 (Kanich)
+  * FIXME: which are the other Kanich questions?

 ## TODO (deployment)
 * streamline uploading of database